-Over the past decade staff reductions forced through budget cuts has caused workloads to steadily increase.
+Over the past decades staff reductions forced through budget cuts has caused workloads to steadily increase.
 Health managers have long stopped thinking about how we cope with extra work.

 We are just expected to do more and more work in the same amount of time.
 In 2015, hundreds of thousands of hours of unpaid time will be worked to cope with unreasonably high workloads.
 There is growing evidence of a systemic reliance on unpaid work to keep many services afloat.

 And this will only increase with cuts to health spending announced in the Federal budget.

 As workloads continue to grow without increases in staff, the pressure is mounting on already over-worked and stressed staff.

 The Union wants to use the campaign to:

 - Enforce Workload Clauses in our Agreements

 - Eliminate injuries arising from high workloads; and

 - Engage more members in the work of the Union

 We know that members are working longer hours without being properly compensated.